emsesp/docs/Building-firmware.md

+These steps show how to build the firmware using PlatformIO.

 1. Install [PlatformIO](https://platformio.org/install) and [NodeJS](https://nodejs.org/en/).
 2. Decide how you want to upload the firmware, via USB or OTA (Over The Air).
 OTA requires that a version of EMS-ESP is already running.
 3. Create a new file called `pio_local.ini` and add these two lines for USB: